Cedar Weight Loss

 • UA (Complete Urinalysis): A urine test that can help detect early signs of certain diseases.
 Please note: this is NOT a drug or pregnancy screen.

 Meal replacements are pre-portioned, nutritionally-balanced products like shakes, bars, and prepared meals that serve as a substitute for a full meal.
 They're designed to help with weight management by simplifying calorie and portion control and providing a quick, convenient option for busy lifestyles.
-Many products are high in protein and fiber, which helps promote a feeling of fullness and curb cravings.
+Many products are high in protein and fiber, which help promote a feeling of fullness and curb cravings.
 These are considered a processed food.

-ARE MEAL REPLACEMENTS HELPFUL WHEN TAKING A GLP-1?
+ARE MEAL REPLACEMENTS HELPFUL?

-Yes, meal replacements can be helpful when working on weight loss or weight maintenance, especially if you're taking a GLP-1 medication like semaglutide or tirzepatide.
+Yes, meal replacements can be helpful when working on weight loss or maintenance, especially if you're taking a GLP-1 like semaglutide or tirzepatide.
 GLP-1 medications can reduce appetite, making it difficult to consume enough food to get the necessary nutrients.
 Meal replacements offer a simple way to ensure you're getting adequate protein, vitamins, and minerals, which helps prevent nutrient deficiencies and preserve muscle mass during weight loss.

 WHAT ARE POSSIBLE RISKS OF MEAL REPLACEMENTS?